Oxerror/modul-318-student/README.md

 # modul-318-Student

 ## Documentation
-Open the file doc318.docx for the Documentation.
+Open the file doc318.docx in the documentation folder for the Documentation.

 ## Sourcecode
-As usual
+open the .sln file